CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/HA-scale-cluster.md

 {{< tab "Default JSON Template">}}

 The following example includes the `worker-nodes` objects for a 5-node deployment.
-The JSON template for the 3-node deployment will not include `worker-nodes`.
+The JSON template for the 3-node deployment does not include `worker-nodes`.

 ```
 nvidia@netq-server:~$ vim /tmp/cluster-install-config.json